ekoret/gs-bot/README.md

 - What is the difference between using `interaction.isCommand()` vs `interaction.isChatInputCommand()`?
 - Should controllers be classes?
+  - To keep everything uniform, controllers have been and will be classes
 - When should I use a static method vs an instance method?

 [Back To The Top](#gs-bot)